1. Home

 What Are Solar Panels?

-Solar panels, also known as photovoltaic (PV) panels, convert light from the sun into electricity.
-When exposed to sunlight, electrons in the solar panel move around, and this movement can be turned into electricity, known as solar power or solar energy.
+Solar panels, also known as photovoltaic panels, convert light from the sun into electricity.
+When exposed to sunlight, electrons in the solar panel move around, and this movement can be harnessed as an electrical current, known as solar power or solar energy.

-Since solar panels are powered by the sun, they only work during the day and don’t produce electricity when the sun isn’t out.
-At night, your home draws power from the electricity grid operated by your local utility company, or from your battery storage system, if you have one installed.
-Very few homes in the U.S. are completely off-the-grid, even when they have solar power.
+Since solar panels are powered by the sun, they don’t produce electricity at night.
+During the night, your home draws power from the electricity grid operated by your local utility company or from your battery storage system if you have one installed.
+Very few homes in the US are completely off-the-grid, even with solar power.
+It’s often too expensive.

 How Solar Panels Work

-The short answer is that materials known as semiconductors allow solar panels to generate an electric current when exposed to sunlight.
-The science behind generating electricity with solar panels is called the photovoltaic effect, which was first discovered in 1839 by Edmond Becquerel.
+The short answer is that materials within the solar panel, known as semiconductors, allow it to generate an electric current when exposed to sunlight.
+This is called the photovoltaic effect.
+It was first discovered in 1839 by Edmond Becquerel.

 1. Photovoltaic cells in the solar panels absorb energy from sunlight.